 Ann also became a member of the temperance movement and the Clarkson Anti-Slavery Society, for which she wrote petitions and lectures.
 After her younger brothers were old enough to care for themselves, Ann became a teacher, and in 1849 she published a book of children's rhymes, Cousin Ann's Stories.

-Because girls were restricted to sedentary and indoor activities and dressed in tight clothing, Ann Preston came to believe that women should know more about their own bodies.
+Because girls were restricted to sedentary and indoor activities and dressed in tight clothing, Ann believed that women should know more about their own bodies.
 After some intense study of those subjects, she began teaching physiology and hygiene to all-female classes.